joergkrause/nyaf/src/packages/@nyaf/forms/README.md

 # NYAF-FORMS

+Forms provides these basic features:

+* UI control decorators (example: `@Hidden()` to suppress a property in a dynamic table).
+* Validation decorators (example: `@StringLength(50)` or `@Required()` to manage form validation).
+* Data Binding using a model declaration decorator called `@ViewModel` and a bind property named `n-bind`.

 Form validation is a key part of any project.
-Have a simple to use, HTML 5 based validation without the burden of a huge framework is the key purpose.
+However, CSS frameworks require different strategies to handle errors and so on.
+Hence, the @nyaf/forms library provides a simple way (just like a skeleton) to give you the direction, but the actual validation implementation logic is up to you to build.

+Same for the UI decorators.
+It's a convenient way to add hidden properties to viewmodels.
+There is no logic to read these values, this is up to you to implement this.
+However, the decorators makes your life a lot easier.

+The binding logic is almost complete and once you have a decorated model it's syncing the UI automagically.

 ## How it works